Shai2u/dash_plotly_car_accidents_example/README.md

 6. Exploratory Data Analysis (EDA): Building a dashboard involves data wrangling, cleaning, and exploration—core skills for any data scientist.
 Dash makes EDA interactive and engaging.
 7. Beyond Dashboards: Dash isn’t just for dashboards; it can power simulations, prototypes, or custom data-driven applications.
 Check out the Dash-Plotly Gallery for inspiration.

-The added advantages of learning dash-plotly
+In addition to building a classic interactive dashboard a big part of this post is devoted to dash-leaflet, dash-leaflet is a dash wrapper to leaflet (JavaScript).
+If you are not familiar with this dash-component you can think of this as a an adaption of folium (python wrapper to leaflet) to dash-plotly.
+However this metaphor is not 100% accurate.
+Dash-leaflet is wrapper to the java-script leaflet library and not folium.
+This makes dash-leaflet more similar to the React-leaflet which is a React wrapper to leaflet.

+If the previous paragraph was not enitrely clear it's okay, the main take away of dash-leaflet is:
+It enables to create leaflet like maps (with a large nubmer of it's features) that ineracts with dash-plotly.

+Before we get started it's crutial to design the dashbord, and plan the executional steps of building the dashboards.

+The goal of this dashbaord is to grain insihgts of spatio-temportal car accidents stastictiscs in Israel during 2023.

-An important consideration in creation of a dashbaord is planning in advance the executationl steps Here is the breakdown of the steps:
+Here is the breakdown of the steps:
+#### Part 1.
+Layout
-1. Sketching the intial concept of the, basicly what we want to showcase.
+1. Sketching the intial concept of the Dashboard, basicly we sketch what we want to showcase.
-2. Placing the static plotly elements in the layout
+2. Placing the static plotly elements in the layout as place-holders.

-3.
+#### Part 2.
+Data Driven conent
+3. Exchaning the static plotly elements with data-driven elemtns.
+4. Adding initial interactivity (callbacks) between the components.

+#### Part 3.
+Setting up the map
+5. Enabling an environment map.
+6. Adding Geographic data to the map.
+7. Matching the style between the graph component and the map component.
+8. Adding clusters layer to the environment map.

+#### Part 4. enabling interacitivy between the map and the other component of the dashboard
+9. Filtering date from the filter to the map
+10. Filtering data from the data view back to the graphs

+#### Part 5.
+Fine tuning the style using CSS
+11. Adding CSS to enhance the look of the map

 The soruce of the data comes from accdients dataset From data.gov.il (Israel open soruce govemenral data website),